voxel51/fiftyone/docs/source/user_guide/app.rst

      '5ef0eef405059ebb0ddfa86e',
      '5ef0eef405059ebb0ddfa93c']

-.. _app-select-objects:
+.. _app-select-labels:

-Selecting objects
+Selecting labels
 _________________

-You can also use the App to select individual objects within samples.
-You can use this functionality to visually show/hide objects of interest in the App; or you can access the data for the selected objects from Python, for example by creating a |DatasetView| that includes/excludes the selected objects.
+You can also use the App to select individual labels within samples.
+You can use this functionality to visually show/hide labels of interest in the App; or you can access the data for the selected labels from Python, for example by creating a |DatasetView| that includes/excludes the selected labels.

 To perform this workflow, open the expanded sample modal by clicking on a sample in the App.
-Then click on individual objects to select them:
+Then click on individual labels to select them:

 .. image:: ../images/app/app-object-selection.gif
     :alt: app-object-selection
     :align: center

-Selected objects will appear with dotted lines around them.
-The example above shows selecting an object detection, but polygons, polylines, segmentations, and keypoints can be selected as well.
+Selected labels will appear with dotted lines around them.
+The example above shows selecting an object detection, but classifications, polygons, polylines, segmentations, and keypoints can be selected as well.

-When you have selected objects in the App, you can use the selected objects dropdown menu under ``Fields`` to take actions such as hiding the selected samples from view.
+When you have selected labels in the App, you can use the selected labels options in the top-right (the orange checkmark button) to hide these labels from view or exclude all other labels.

+You can also access the
+:meth:`Session.selected_labels <fiftyone.core.session.Session.selected_labels>`
-You can also access the :meth:`Session.selected_objects <fiftyone.core.session.Session.selected_objects>` property of your session to retrieve information about the currently selected objects in the App:
+property of your session to retrieve information about the currently selected labels in the App:

 .. code-block:: python

     # Print information about the currently selected samples in the App
-    fo.pprint(session.selected_objects)
+    fo.pprint(session.selected_labels)

-    # Create a view containing only the selected objects
+    # Create a view containing only the selected labels
-    selected_view = dataset.select_objects(session.selected_objects)
+    selected_view = dataset.select_labels(session.selected_labels)

-    # Create a view containing everything except the selected objects
+    # Create a view containing everything except the selected labels
-    excluded_view = dataset.exclude_objects(session.selected_objects)
+    excluded_view = dataset.exclude_labels(session.selected_labels)

 .. code-block:: text